danielpmorton/pyastrobee/README.md

 [The full documentation can be accessed here](https://danielpmorton.github.io/pyastrobee)

+The "helpful notes" pages can be found on the sidebar of this site, as well as in this readme.
+For the code documentation, expand the **Reference** section in the sidebar and explore each module in the drop-down menus.
+Alternatively, search for a specific keyword with the searchbar above.

 We use Portray to build the documentation.
 Note: if you'd like a local copy of the documentation with the most up-to-date information, run `portray in_browser` in the main repo folder.

 ## Helpful notes: